 10:00 a.m. - 7:00 p.m.

 Access the library collections, both physical and electronic, at https://tacml.agverso.com

 Guests can browse the collections while registered patrons can sign into their account to renew materials and place holds.
 If you are having problems logging in or need assistance with the website, please call us at 989-681-5141.

 Masks are not required to enter the building.
 You are still welcome to wear one.

-If you are ill, are experiencing symptoms consistent with COVID-19, or are under a quarantine order, do not enter the building.
+If you are experiencing symptoms consistent with COVID-19 or are under a quarantine order, do not enter the building.
 Please call 989-681-5141 for assistance.